paraterraform/para/README.md

 # Para

-> The missing 3-rd party plugin manager for [Terraform].
+> The missing community plugin manager for [Terraform].
+> A "swiss army knife" for [Terraform] and [Terragrunt] - just 1 tool that would facilitate all your workflows.

 ## Overview